 The resources are the third pillar of a Peakboard visualization besides the screens and data sources.
 A resource can be any kind of additional material needed for a visualization: Pictures, fonts, data files (e.g. Excel).
-In the simplest case, the respective resource is stored directly, statically in the Peakboard Package.
-However, a resource can also be dynamic and, for example, can be accessed via a URL, stored in a cloud storage (Dropbox, Google Drive, OneDrive) or on a shared drive within the same network (Bridge Resource/ Network Share Resource).
+In the simplest case, the respective resource is stored directly, statically in the Peakboard Project.
+However, a resource can also be dynamic and, for example, can be accessed via a URL, stored in a cloud storage (Dropbox, Google Drive, OneDrive) or on a shared drive within the same network (Network Share Resource).
 All these options are explained in this article, in the order they appear in the menu (see the screenshot below).

-Local Resource is simply a static file: An Excel file, an image, etc., which is inserted directly from the file system into the Explorer, where it is static and is not changed.
+The local resource is simply a static file: An Excel file, an image, etc., which is inserted directly from the file system into the Explorer, where it is static and is not changed.

-Cloud Resource: Dropbox, OneDrive, Google Drive
+Cloud resource: Dropbox, OneDrive, Google Drive

 To load a resource from a cloud storage, you must first allow Peakboard to access your cloud storage.
 A corresponding window opens.
-Please note: Your access data to your cloud storage is NOT stored in the designer or on the Peakboard box, but only an access token.
+Please note: Your access data to your cloud storage is NOT stored in the Peakboard Designer or on the Peakboard box, but only an access token.
 If you want to revoke this permission, just go to the settings of your cloud storage account.
 There the access is listed and can be deleted.
 This is a common procedure to allow third party access to a cloud storage.

-The following screenshots show an example of the login to Dropbox and then the file selection.
+The following screenshots show an example of the login to Google Drive and then the file selection.
 A copy of the file is stored in the designer for the preview.
 In the update run (on the Peakboard Box), however, the file is renewed from the cloud storage.
 The content is therefore not statically connected to the original application file, but dynamically.